 From €65 per person

 Rightfully considered a staple in Dublin’s food scene, L’Ecrivain’s head chef Derry Clarke and wife Sallyanne have been entertaining food lovers since 1989.
 With both a lunch and dinner tasting menu available, you can indulge in their Michelin-star dining at any time.

 From €135 pp

-Located beside the five-star Merrion Hotel, Ireland's only two Michelin star restaurant is world-renowned.
+Located beside the five-star Merrion Hotel, the two Michelin star Restaurant Patrick Guilbaudt is world-renowned.
 Guests are seated overlooking the Merrion's impeccable gardens, with a tasting menu that combines contemporary Irish cuisine with the restaurant’s classical French roots.